 City of Shorewood has addressed postage paid envelopes upon request.

 In order to receive homestead for the current assessment year, applicants or qualifying relative(s) must own and occupy the property as their main residence by December 1.
 Applicants have until December 15 to apply for homestead.
 For answers to any of your homesteading questions please Hennepin County Assessor's office, 612.348.3046.

 Property taxes are paid to the Hennepin County Auditor and redistributed to the city and other government jurisdictions such as school boards and the county.
 Property tax statements are mailed in March.
 The taxes are based on the estimated market value for the previous year.
 The payment of one-half of the tax is due by May 15 and the balance by Oct.
 15.

 Understanding Property Taxes

 State Tax Relief Programs for Homeowners and Renters

-Some residents are eligible for one of three direct property tax relief programs from the State of Minnesota: the homestead credit refund (regular property tax refund), the renter's refund, and the special property tax refund.
+Some residents qualify for property tax relief programs from the State of Minnesota: the homestead credit refund (regular property tax refund) or the renter's refund.